This

 wig for her role—a wound-tight platinum wig about to break a

 spring.
-Contrast this with her dark eyebrows, they symbolize her
+Contrast this with her dark eyebrows, which symbolize her

 lifelong pent-up anger.
 It is a harsh look.
-She has all the
+The

 street-smart Sterling seems to have her head screwed on right,